 Heat Vibra Sauna Belt Sweat Away Inches and Pounds

-With the Heat Vibra Belt you can firm up your abs and waist, thighs, thighs and other problem areas.
+With the Heat Vibra Belt, you can firm up your abs and waist, thighs, thighs, and other problem areas.
 The belt uses a unique oscillating massage and heat action that tones muscles.
 It does not require replacement pads, shocks or gels.
-Use the belt on your on abs, waist, back, hips, legs and thighs.
-The heat belt has three different intervals of pressure and time.
+Use the belt on your on abs, waist, back, hips, legs, and thighs.
+The heating belt has three different intervals of pressure and time.
 Get the ideal figure using this slimming massage belt.

 Turn Off the Tube and Watch the Pounds Melt Away